-The characters are really well done – they’re all pretty different and easy to tell apart (it is one of my most enormous pet peeves when there are multiple voices that all sound exactly the freaking same and I have to keep checking the chapter heading to see who is even speaking), and they’re all so likable in their own real, sometimes prickly ways.
+The characters in The Help are really well done – they’re all pretty different and easy to tell apart (it is one of my most enormous pet peeves when there are multiple voices that all sound exactly the freaking same and I have to keep checking the chapter heading to see who is even speaking), and they’re all so likable in their own real, sometimes prickly ways.

 And I was impressed by the fairly even-handedness of the topic that Stockett managed.
 She didn’t make one group out to be saints or one group demons.
 There are good and bad and goodish-baddish people on every side of the issue, and each has different motivations and reasons for being where they are on that side – hate, pride, naivete, personal experiences.

-It’s not a perfect book – there were several revelations that I felt like got strung along FAR too long or that when they were finally revealed, I felt were rather anti-climatic.
+The Help is not a perfect book – there were several revelations that I felt like got strung along FAR too long or that when they were finally revealed, I felt were rather anti-climatic.